MaxRemyDev/ShowCalendar/README.md

 - **Backend** : Xunit
 - **Frontend** : Jest

-## Development Stages

-1. **Setup and Preparation** : Configuring the development environment and creating the GitHub repository.

-2. **Initial Backend and Frontend Development** : Building the base architecture and developing minimal features.

-3. **Documentation Writing and Preparation for Contribution** : Technical documentation and user guides.

-4. **Testing and Continuous Integration** : Setting up CI/CD and advanced testing.

-5. **Continuous Improvements and Maintenance** : Regular updates and integration of user feedback.

-6. **Expansion and Diversification** : Adding new features and collaborations.

 ## Documentation

 Detailed documentation of the project is under development.
 It will include information on usage, customization, and contributions to the project.